semanticdata/miguelpimentel.do/src/notes/css.md

 title: CSS
 compartir: true
 aliases:
   - Cascading Style Sheets

-description: 'Cascading Style Sheets is a language used to describe the visual appearance and formatting of HTML documents.'
+description: "Cascading Style Sheets is a language used to describe the visual appearance and formatting of HTML documents."
 ---

 # CSS